Business Management and Entrepreneurship

 Dance Administration

-This concentration applies the skills and principles of Business Management and Entrepreneurship to the discipline of dance.
+This concentration applies the skills and principles of Management and Entrepreneurship to the discipline of dance.
 It offers a career trajectory for students with a passion for dance, who can go on to pursue careers as arts administrators, agents, and managers, marketers, or fundraisers for performing arts organizations.
 The goal is to develop conscientious, creative performing arts administrators and entrepreneurs.

 The concentration includes 2 required courses (DAN 450 and DAN 460) and two electives, which must be approved in consultation with a dance advisor.